KVLY-TV mast: Owners

-Owned by Gray Television of Atlanta, Georgia, the tower broadcasts at 356 kW on channel 36 for television station KVLY-TV (channel 11 PSIP, an NBC/CBS affiliate) which is based in Fargo, North Dakota.
+Owned by Gray Media of Atlanta, Georgia, the tower broadcasts at 350 kW on channel 36 for television station KVLY-TV (channel 11 PSIP, an NBC/CBS affiliate) which is based in Fargo, North Dakota.
 The tower provides a broadcast area of roughly 9700 sqmi, which is a radius of about 55.0 mi.
 CBS/CW+ affiliate KXJB-LD's translator K28MA-D also broadcasts on this tower at 15 kW on UHF channel 28 (also its virtual channel).

-When the mast was built, the call letters of the television station for which it was built were changed to KTHI, the "HI" referring to the height of the mast.
+When the mast was built, the call letters of the television station for which it was built were changed to KTHI for "Tower High".
 The top is reachable by a two-person service elevator (built by Park Manufacturing of Charlotte, North Carolina) or ladder.

 Specifications

 The tower consists of two parts: a lattice tower of 1950 ft; topped by the transmitting antenna array of 53 ft.
 The total height of both is 1987 ft.
 The antenna weighs 9,000 lb, the lattice tower weighs 855,500 lb, giving a total weight of 864,500 lb.
 It takes up 160 acre of land with its guy anchors.
 Its height above mean sea level is 2962 ft.